 - Must inform you of any less costly alternatives.

 - Can charge a basic services fee, but if you choose to buy goods from a third party, the funeral home cannot charge extra fees related to those goods.

 - Cannot charge for embalming – which is not required by law – unless it has the family’s permission.

-New York law provides even more protection.
+New York State law provides even more protection.
 Funeral homes:

 - Cannot pressure you to buy certain goods or services.

 - Cannot comment on the choices you make for your loved one.

 - Cannot require you to use a casket, but some cemeteries require a suitable container for the body.